microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-transactionsummaries.md

 ---
 title: "reports: transactionSummaries"
-description: "Get a summary on the transaction level, with a breakdown on the traffic type."
+description: "Get the total number of transactions and the number of blocked transactions, grouped by traffic type."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: global-secure-access